sulcseduards/03-2019/README.md

 For each of them create a **separate PR** to your teacher.

-Delete all the exercises which you are not planning to hand-in, so that all of the tests are green.
+To make tests green - from your task directory delete all the exercises which you are not planning to hand-in.
+For example - delete unfinished easy exercises from the easy directory.

 | Name | Easy | Medium | Comments |
 | --- | --- | --- | --- |